Hans Kramers: Family

 On 25 October 1920 he was married to Anna Petersen.
 They had three daughters and one son.

 Recognition

 Kramers became member of the Royal Netherlands Academy of Arts and Sciences in 1929, he was forced to resign in 1942.
 He joined the Academy again in 1945.
+He was an International member of the American Philosophical Society.
 Kramers won the Lorentz Medal in 1947 and Hughes Medal in 1951.